You’ve heard of lion’s mane mushrooms. Now, you’re wondering what they taste like.

 You have three primary options when it comes to growing lion’s mane mushrooms yourself:

 - Growing with a mushroom kit.
 Mushroom growing kits are readily available to purchase from various online retailers.
 This is the easiest option for someone without mushroom growing experience.
+A lion's mane mushroom log is a common way to grow this unique mushroom.

 - Commercially made spawn.
 You can buy lion’s mane mushroom spawn and cultivate it yourself.